alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Note that it is very important to distinguish between two single-consonant words and one syllable:
 'S R' from 'S∅R'.
-In the first case there is a small pause between both utterances, while in the second the schwa provides vocal continuity.
+In the first case there is a small pause between 'S' and 'R', similar to the intersyllabic transition in modern languages.
+In the case of 'S∅R' the schwa provides vocal continuity.

 ### Grammar